vrm-c/vrm-specification/specification/VRMC_vrm-1.0/humanoid.md

 ## List of humanoid bones

-* Humanoid bones must unique in VRM.
+* Humanoid bones must be unique in VRM.

 ### Torso